rtm/js-pick-notation/js-pick-notation.md

     o.(p = 42)

-Since `p` by itself would be a literal key, to provide the key in a variable or expression we write:
+Since `p` by itself is considered a literal key, to provide the key in a variable or expression we write:

     o.((p))

-The inner set of parenthese forces this to be an expression to be evaluated.
+The inner set of parentheses forces this to be an expression to be evaluated.
 This is of course identical to just `o[p]`, but provides the ability to specify defaults and picktypes (see below).

-### Other problems to be solved
+### Other problems this solves

 This proposal provides solutions to two other issues the ES community has been discussing:

  1. Taking the last element of an array.
-This can be done now with `a.(-1)`.
+This can be done now with `a.-1`.

  1. Null propagation.
 In this proposal, `a.(b).(c)` propagates nulls by default.
-To explicitly check for nulls (and throw), use the "must" picktype, as in `a.(b).(c!)`.
+To explicitly check for nulls (and throw), use the "must" picktype, as in `a.b.c!`.

 ## Syntax overview